Justin-MarianPopescu/TODO-List/README.md

 ### Open Source Community :octocat:

 Anyone can contribute to the project, with one condition, to create a new branch and specify the changes made, bugs solved, new, original ideas and concepts.
-The best way would be to me is to create a Pull Request :octocat:.
+The best way would be to me is to create a Pull Request :smiley:.